JRiggles/Lospec-Palette-Importer/README.md

 ![security dialog 3](./screenshots/security%20platform.png)

->[!TIP]
+>[!NOTE]
->You'll only need to grant these permissions to Lospec Palette Importer once
+>You'll only need to grant these  to Lospec Palette Importer once

 ## Features & Usage
 If you know the name of the palette you want to import, simply enter it and click the **Import** button.
 If you're looking for inspiration, you can also check out the current **Daily** palette or a **Random** palette!